engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

-This plot if from Gregory et al. (2016), and it's showing radiative forcing against aerosol optical depth.
+This plot is from Gregory et al. (2016), and it's showing radiative forcing against aerosol optical depth.
 Two simulations were done with the HadCM3 climate model by the authors, one with the HadGEM2 climate model by [Andrews (2014)](http://dx.doi.org/10.1175/JCLI-D-13-00336.1) while the AR5 data points are from